 While traveling, I have noticed that certain cultural expressions transcend borders and are embraced by nearly everyone.

-For example, just about every town of size in Europe has a so-called irish pub.
-The concept of the irish pub “crosses-over.”
-The Italians have trained the world’s palate to enjoy pizza (even if, in some versions, it is not especially authentic).
-The baked good of choice throughout Europe is the french croissant.
+For example, just about every town of size in Europe has a so-called Irish pub.
+The concept of the Irish pub “crosses-over.”
+The Italians have trained the world’s palate to enjoy pizza (even if some versions are not especially authentic).
+The baked good of choice throughout Europe is the French croissant.

-One of America’s contributions is its music from the 1960s and ’70s.
-No matter the country, the sound system in the restaurant, hotel, bar or elevator plays the Temptations and CCR.
+One of America’s contributions is its music from the 1960s and 1970s.
+No matter the country, the sound system in the restaurant, hotel, bar, or elevator plays the Temptations and CCR.